B2B / SaaS / Web App

 Impact

 This project release had a strong impact on both the business and the customer.
-Customers now had full access to their reporting and control over every aspect of it.
-This meant the customer support team handled way fewer reporting related tickets than before, leading to faster updates for customers.
+Customers now had full access to their reporting and this meant the customer support team handled way fewer reporting related tickets than before, leading to faster updates for customers.

 500+